 Portrait of Andrea Doria by 16th century Italian painter Sebastiano del Piombo (Wikimedia Commons)

-Andrea Doria figured that Barbarossa wouldn’t give up that favorable spot near Actium to chase the larger Christian fleet south.
+Andrea Doria figured that Barbarossa wouldn’t give up his favorable spot near Actium to chase the larger Christian fleet south.
 So he must have been surprised when, as he was working on a plan to draw Barbarossa out on the morning of September 28, he was informed that, no, Barbarossa had chased him south.
 Not only was Doria caught off guard, he was also handcuffed by the lack of wind, which made it hard for the smaller-sailed Christian barques to move around and thus left them at the mercy of the Ottoman ships.
 Doria tried to get the Ottomans to engage with his larger ships out at sea, but Barbarossa mostly refused to take the bait.
-The Ottomans sank several Christian ships and captured many more, and didn’t lose a single vessel (although several Ottoman galleys that had tried to take out the Venetian flagship, a galleon, were badly damaged).
+The Ottomans sank several Christian ships and captured many more, and didn’t lose a single vessel (although several Ottoman galleys that had taken the bait and and attacked the Venetian flagship, a galleon, were badly damaged).

 With the Holy League’s fleet off the board, there was little that Venice could do to regain the initiative.
 The Ottoman victory at the Siege of Castelnuovo (modern day Herceg Novi, in Montenegro), brought the war to a decisive end.
 When it was over, the Ottomans had taken most of Venice’s remaining holdings in the Greek islands and its last settlements in the Morea.
 One thing that eluded the Ottomans, however, was Corfu.
 That island was so well-fortified that the Ottomans were never able to capture it, and it only fell out of Venetian control during the Napoleonic period, when it went first to France and then to Britain, which in turn bequeathed it to Greece along with the other Ionian islands in 1864.